 In an era of technological advancement, the quest for compact and efficient power sources is more critical than ever.
 Small batteries are essential in many devices, from everyday gadgets like wristwatches and remote controls to sophisticated medical equipment and smart wearables.
 This comprehensive guide explores the intricate world of the smallest battery size, detailing their definitions, historical evolution, types, applications, and the latest innovations.
 By the end of this guide, you will have a thorough understanding of small batteries and their pivotal role in modern technology.

 Part 1.
-What defines the smallest battery?
+What is the smallest battery size?

-Part 2.
+Part 3.
 History of small batteries

 Evolution of Battery Sizes Over Time